First Sangha Night of 2024 - 16th of January

 7.30pm - Theme, with talk and discussion

 All our classes are run on a donation basis.
-If you benefit from our activities please consider making a donation via the donations page.
+If you benefit from our activities please give to us via our donations page.

 In more detail: